Add an Item with Variants

 Receiving an error when getting updates?
 Visit our Login / Access Troubleshooting guide for help.

 Sell an Item with Variants

-- Finish the sale as usual.
+- Complete the sale as usual.

 Can I transition existing basic items to items with variants?

+Yes.
 If you have existing items to change over, please read our Transitioning to Items with Variants article.